-Several passages in the Bible seem to suggest that certain individuals are predestined (or chosen) by God to have eternal salvation.
+Several scriptures in the Bible seem to suggest that certain individuals are predestined (or chosen) by God to have eternal salvation.
 Conversely, several other biblical passages indicate that anyone can have salvation by trusting in Jesus Christ as their Savior.
-If the Bible is the infallible Word of God, the true meanings of its passages cannot be in conflict (i.e., every biblical passage must be compatible with every other biblical passage).
+If the Bible is the infallible Word of God, the true meanings of its passages cannot be in conflict (i.e., every scripture must be compatible with every other biblical passage).
 So, how can these apparent contradictions be reconciled?

 With regard to the term predestined, Strong’s Concordance of the Bible states that the Greek word denotes “to mark out beforehand, to determine before, foreordain.”
 Webster’s Dictionary indicates that, in this context, foreordain means “to ordain beforehand” and that to ordain means “to put in order; arrange; prepare; to decree; order; establish; enact.”

 The term predestined does not specifically refer to foreknowledge of what will occur, although such knowledge may be inferred.
 The two terms may complement each other, but they are essentially distinct; they are not synonyms for each other.
 Foreknowledge suggests a passive role with regard to what will occur, whereas predestined indicates an active role in determining what will occur.

 Scriptures that Indicate Those Who Receive Eternal Salvation Are Predestined or Chosen

 We will consider several scriptures that specifically mention the term predestined or the term chose, or both.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless noted otherwise.
 When words in a quoted scripture passage are emphasized in bold print, the emphasis is our own.]